 I said, well, how did you manage to manipulate that?

-This was something very different.
+Sure, but okay, so this was something very different.

-But you've got no sense of time, in a sense, because you're in bed so much.
+But you've got no sense of time in a sense because you're in bed so much.

 Yes, but I don't want to talk entirely about me.